 - develop knowledge and skills relating to the latest techniques and applications relevant to your area of interest and deliver training in research techniques and methods to colleagues and students

 - develop positive working relationships with internal and external contacts

 - comply with all health and safety and ethics requirements for research activities

 - plan and develop future research objectives and proposals

-- Senior lecturers salaries usually range from £43,000 to £58,000.
-This continues to rise significantly in higher level positions such as professor, reader and dean, where salaries can be in excess of £100,000.
+- Salaries continue to rise significantly in higher level positions such as professor, reader and dean, where salaries can be in excess of £100,000.

 Highly experienced and knowledgeable academic researchers may work freelance, completing numerous short-term contracts.
 Some employers allow staff to request a period of sabbatical leave, normally lasting three to 12 months.
 This is typically unpaid, but working freelance or writing a book can develop long-term career prospects.

 What to expect

 - High-quality research is crucial to higher education institutions, as it ensures funding.
 You will be under pressure to publish research and show you are an integral part of the department's success.